CenturyLinkCloud/PublicKB/Control Portal/understang-cost estimates in control.md

 - [Summary](#summary)

 ### Overview
-One of the best features of the Control Portal is the cost estimatation in every level within the account.
-In this knowledge article, we will have a look of what are included in each level of the Control Portal.
+One of the best features of the Control Portal is the cost estimation in every level within the account.
+In this knowledge article, we will have a look at what is included in each level of the Control Portal.
-Monthly and hourly estimates are found in the following level of the Portal:
+Monthly and hourly estimates are found in the following levels of the Portal:
 - Main Dashboard
 - Data Centers
 - Groups